 Fees apply for giving the notice of intention to register, and for the formation of a civil partnership in the Register Office.
-Fees for registration at an approved venue are the same as for marriage.
 There is also a charge for certificates applied for on, or after, the day of the registration.

 Contact us for more information.